-- 3.4 These properties have on average been empty for over 6 1⁄2 years and despite officers' best efforts, the owners have failed to take the steps required of them.
-As a result, officers now feel that acquisition of the properties, via compulsory purchase if necessary, is the only remaining option. - 3.5 If a CPO becomes necessary, officers will nevertheless continue to work with the owners to ensure the property can be brought back into use.
-Should any owner carry out works to bring the property into full and continuous residential occupation to the satisfaction of officers then the Council may consider withdrawing the property from the CPO provided the Secretary of State consents and there are sufficient safeguards to ensure that the property does not become empty again. - 3.6 Compulsory purchase provides the only realistic prospect of these properties being brought back into residential use in the foreseeable future.
-If the CPO is confirmed by the Secretary of State, officers will put the property into auction with a reputable auctioneer or through other acceptable form of disposal.
+- 3.1 Cabinet agreed in April 2015 to pursuing CPO's on fourteen long term empty dwellings.
+This included 2 Walsingham Street, Walsall, WS1 2JZ a large detached property on a corner site.
+The Council has sought via repeated approaches to the registered owner to bring the property back into use rather than serve a CPO.
+However to date no assurances or steps have been taken by the owner to bring the property back into use. - 3.2 Statement of reasons have been prepared for 2 Walsingham Street, Walsall, WS1 2JZ and it has been noted that on a recent land registry search that a 'property' 2a Walsingham Street, Walsall, WS1 2JZ is also registered.
+This appears to be a former flat in the overall property 2 Walsingham Street, Walsall, WS1 2JZ.
+To avoid the risk of challenge, for administrative errors, in seeking the CPO it is recommended that authority be given to also CPO 2a Walsingham Street, Walsall, WS1 2JZ. - 3.3 The entire property 2 and 2a Walsingham Street has been empty since February 2011 and complaints from local residents have been received since this later that year about the condition of the property. - 3.3 Officers feel that acquisition of the property 2 and 2a Walsingham Street, via compulsory purchase if necessary, is the only remaining option. - 3.4 If a CPO becomes necessary, officers will nevertheless continue to work with the owner to ensure the property can be brought back into use.
+Should the owner carry out works to bring the property into full and continuous residential occupation to the satisfaction of officers then the Council may consider withdrawing the property from the CPO provided the Secretary of State consents and there are sufficient safeguards to ensure that the property does not become empty again. - 3.5 In the absence of a voluntary acquisition by the Council, compulsory purchase provides the only realistic prospect of these properties being brought back into residential use in the foreseeable future.
+If the CPO is confirmed by the Secretary of State, officers intend to put the property into auction with a reputable auctioneer or through other acceptable form of disposal.
 Any sale will be subject to a covenant to ensure that the property is fully renovated and occupied within a defined timescale.
-This recommended approach whilst not previously undertaken by the council has been found to be highly successful by other local authorities in England. - 3.7 There is ongoing evidence that the possibility of a CPO being made motivates some previously intractable owners into action.
-Councils have found that when CPOs are made on properties, most owners eventually belatedly offer to renovate and occupy their properties by doing works themselves or selling. - 3.8 The compulsory purchase of the dwellings, and their subsequent onward sale, will produce a quantitative and qualitative gain to the borough's housing stock and will assist in the achievement of the Council's Housing Strategy.
-They will address the Council's strategic supply, regeneration and sustainability objectives.
+This recommended approach whilst not previously undertaken by the council has been found to be highly successful by other local authorities in England. - 3.6 Cabinet authority to CPO other properties has helped bring them back into use or sold and or being refurbished without the need to proceed with legal action for example, - 77 King Charles Avenue, Bentley, - 78 King Charles Avenue, Bentley, - 5 Gordon Street, Darlaston

+- 6 Gordon Street, Darlaston

+- 61 Thames Road, Blakenall

+- 3.7 Officers have found that when CPOs are made on properties, most owners eventually belatedly offer to renovate and occupy their properties by doing works themselves or selling.